 Only normal school supplies should be brought to school, unless you receive a note from your child's teacher concerning a special activity.
 Unless permitted by a school official, toys, fidget spinners, fidget cubes, balls, game systems, make-up, radios, all types of trading cards, cell phones, MP3 players, tablets, electronic music devices, etc. are not to be brought to school.
-The school is not responsible for any item of this manner that is lost or stolen.
+Any inappropriate items brought to school may be confiscated by a staff member.
+The school is not responsible for any item of this manner that are lost or stolen.